natalix/cook-book-app/README.md

 ---

-Application is created to learn technologies listed below:
+This application is created to learn the technologies listed below:

 - create-react-app;
 - React v17
 - TypeScript